Basic Geometry Concepts: Undefined Terms, Definitions, Postulates, and Theorems

 Theorems are statements that are deduced or logically obtained from definitions and postulates.
 Unlike postulates, the truthfulness of a theorem can be proven mathematically using the postulates we have laid out.

-There are a lot of theorems in geometry that have been proven by various mathematicians and geometers.
-One of the most famous theorems in geometry is the Pythagorean theorem, which has been attributed to Pythagoras, a Greek philosopher who has provided proof for this theorem.
+There are a lot of theorems in geometry that various mathematicians and geometers have proved.
+One of the most famous theorems in geometry is the Pythagorean theorem, attributed to Pythagoras, a Greek philosopher who has provided proof for this theorem.

 The Pythagorean theorem states that in a right triangle, the sum of the squares of the lengths of the two shorter sides is equal to the square of the length of its longest side.